 I first began my writing when I was 16 years old, inspired by a journal my dad gave me for my birthday.
-As one would perhaps expect, all of my work back then was in the form of poems about my sixth form crushes.
-Looking back at them now, makes for some painful and embarrassing reading, but I guess it’s normal in any of the creative arts to look back at ones previous work and see only its flaws.
+As you would perhaps expect, all of my work back then was in the form of poems about my sixth form crushes, i wonder if i should name them all..?
+Maybe at the end.
+Looking back at them now, makes for some horrendously embarrassing reading.
+But I guess it’s normal in any of the creative arts to look back at ones previous work and see only its flaws.
 A few years of prolific writing followed, exploring the joys and woes of a teenager’s perpetual pursuit of the opposite sex.
-But when I started university, my creative writing (apart from one particular poem) stopped, I’m not really sure why… Thinking on it now – it could of been a myriad of reasons, I won’t bore you with them now.
+But when I started university, my creative writing (apart from one particular poem, i wrote for a ‘bear on a horses back’) stopped, I’m not really sure why… Thinking on it now, it could of been a myriad of reasons, I won’t bore you with them now.
+Actually i will; Pro Evolution Soccer 5, 6 & 7!
+Probably also being heart broken.
 After university, i wrote a couple of pieces but over all it was still a very dry period in my life.
-But soon my writing was about to undergo a directional change, specifically towards writing of the fictional kind.
-There were several key instances which planted the seed in my head that I could and should write in that form.
+Later on it would come to be known as the ‘Age of Sand’.
+But soon my writing was about to undergo a Schumacher esq directional change, and move towards writing of the fictional kind.
+There were several key instances which planted the seed in my head that even I – a none literary academic – could and should write in that form.
 For one, a colleague of mine telling me about a book he had started writing – despite not having any academic experience in the art.
-Plus, several people discussing with me how much they enjoyed the Twilight books, even though they were ‘poorly’ written.
+Plus, several people discussing with me how much they enjoyed the Twilight books, even though they felt they were ‘poorly’ written.
 And finally, several years afterwards, I saw the movie Ruby Sparks.
 The movie is about an author with writer’s block, who imagines a girl into life.
 Its engaging character-driven love story stirred something inside me that re-ignited my desire to write.
 A few days later, on an unremarkable bus journey home from work, was the moment the metaphorical light bulb of inspiration shone.
-I had decided to once again travel on the literary path, this time in the shape of a fictional novel –the ideas were already overflowing and in desperate need of transfer into words.
+I had decided to once again travel on the Shakespearian path, this time in the shape of a fictional novel.
+The ideas were overflowing and in desperate need of transfer into words.